Skip to Content

 Based on solid evidence, immunizing individuals against hepatitis B would lead to a decrease in the incidence of hepatocellular cancer (HCC).

 Incidence and Mortality

-Hepatocellular cancer (HCC) is the fourth most common cancer in the world and the third leading cause of cancer mortality worldwide.
+Hepatocellular cancer (HCC) is the fifth most common cancer in the world in men and the second leading cause of cancer mortality worldwide.
+In women, hepatocellular cancer is the seventh most common cancer and the sixth leading cause of cancer mortality worldwide.
 Age-standardized incidence rates are 2.1 per 100,000 population in North America.
 In the United States, HCC incidence and mortality rates continue to increase, particularly among middle-aged black, Hispanic, and white men.

 In the United States, chronic hepatitis B is the underlying cause of an estimated 2,000 to 4,000 deaths each year from cirrhosis and liver cancer; it is estimated that more than one million Americans have a chronic hepatitis B infection, many of whom do not know they are infected.
 Hepatitis B virus (HBV) and hepatitis C virus (HCV) infections are among the most frequent viral infections in humans and represent a major global public health problem.
 HBV- and HCV-related chronic hepatitis are the main causes of cirrhosis and HCC, which are responsible for a high rate of morbidity and mortality.
 In the last few years, knowledge of the epidemiology and the natural history of HBV and HCV infections has markedly improved, and considerable progress has been made in the efficacy of therapy.

 HCC is very rare in persons younger than 40 years in the United States, and a much higher risk of HCC is associated with a long duration of infection with hepatitis C (e.g., greater risk after 30 years of infection).
 About 80% of persons with HCC have cirrhosis.